 Bike riding offers a good illustration of the vexing mechanics of unlearning.
 The logic behind the commonplace phrase “it’s like riding a bike” suggests a resilience and durability to human learning, which can be a double-edged sword.
-It is relatively easy to learn—and then remember how—to ride a bike.
-That is good, unless the way we learned to ride a bicycle no longer works in a new set of circumstances.
-The April 24, 2015 episode of Smarter Every Day demonstrated an experiment in which the direction of a bicycle’s handlebars were reversed so that turning the handlebars to the left would steer the bike to the right and vice versa.
-The show’s host, Destin, took his normal-looking, backwards-working bike to demonstrations around the world.
+It’s relatively easy to learn—and then remember how—to ride a bike.
+That's good, unless the way we originally learned to ride a bicycle no longer works in a new set of circumstances.
+In an episode of Smarter Every Day, the show’s host, Destin, reversed a bicycle’s steering mechanism so that turning the handlebars to the left would steer the bike to the right and vice versa.
+Destin then took his normal-looking, backwards-working bike to demonstrations around the world, inviting volunteers to try their hand at riding it.
 Regardless of athleticism or self-confidence, no one could manage to stay upright more than a few feet.
-It took Destin eight months of practicing every day until he was able to ride it without crashing, and even then, the slightest distraction could break his mental concentration and he would revert to trying to steer the bike as he had grown up doing.
+It took Destin eight months of practicing every day before he could ride it and even then he had to stay completely focused or he would instinctively revert to trying to steer the old way.

-Associative memory also means our brains are expert at building bridges between ideas and experiences, but our brains do not leave unfilled “holes” that represent experiences we have not yet had or information that we have not yet learned.
-Learning ultimately comes from scaffolding new synapses within and across the existing synaptic network, so the notion of unlearning can be thought of as conscious effort to identify where there should be a “hole,” or where our experience and knowledge are lacking.
-Unlearning can take place when we intentionally reflect on experiences that we have had and consciously identify the types of experiences that are missing.
-By identifying the depth and breadth of our missing experience, we can begin to identify what we only think we know, but do not yet have the existing synapses to understand.
+Associative memory also means our brains are experts at building bridges between ideas and experiences, but our brains don’t leave unfilled “holes” that represent experiences we have not yet had or information that we have not yet learned.
+Learning ultimately comes from scaffolding new synapses within and across the existing synaptic network, so the notion of unlearning can be thought of as a conscious effort to identify where there should be a “hole,” or where our experience and knowledge are lacking.
+Unlearning can take place when we intentionally reflect on experiences that we’ve had and consciously identify the types of experiences that are missing.
+By identifying the depth and breadth of our missing experience, we can begin to identify what we only think we know, but don’t yet have the existing synapses to understand.

 Unlearning is neither forgetting nor removing old information, experiences, or ways of thinking; instead, it is building new patterns of synaptic communication that can support different ways of thinking.
 In order to store new information into our neural networks, our brains need to create new synapses and then repeatedly use these new synapses so that they become operative as part of the permanent architecture of our brain’s neural network.
 The saying in neuroscience, “Neurons that fire together wire together,” means we only really learn what we spend time thinking about, a concept known as Hebbian plasticity.
 Reflective exercises such as journaling significantly facilitate the creation and use of new synapses and thus leads to new ways of thinking and learning.
 Rather than passively creating new synapses as we unconsciously absorb information from our environment and experiences, the work of unlearning entails actively supporting the creation of new synapses by consciously comparing previous beliefs with information from new experiences, seeking to identify gaps in our experience and misalignments with what we claim to value.